-Notice is hereby given that the a meeting of Ysceifiog Community Council will be held on Monday 15th April 2019 at Ysceifiog Village Hall commencing at 7.30 pm.
+Notice is hereby given that the next meeting of Ysceifiog Community Council will be held on Monday 16th September 2019 at Ysceifiog Village Hall commencing at 7.30 pm.

 The school’s Governors have shared the following update to parents to ensure members of the community are fully informed about the future plans for Ysgol Licswm.